nikosklms/rag-app/README.md

-# 📚 DocMind — Chat with your Documents

 A **Retrieval-Augmented Generation (RAG)** application that lets you upload PDFs and ask questions about their content.
 The system finds relevant passages and generates answers with source citations.

 ## Architecture